-\paragraph{Experimental Setup.} We validate the above three questions on one synthetic dataset of a mixture of Gaussians and two real-world datasets MNIST~\citep{lecun1998gradient} and CIFAR-10~\citep{krizhevsky2009learning}. {We defer results on other datasets (including two synthetic datasets of stable distributions Cauchy and Holtsmark, and two more real-world datasets Fashion-MNIST~\citep{xiao2017fashion} and ImageNet~\citep{deng2009imagenet}) to Appendix \ref{adxsubsec:exp-stable} and \ref{adxsubsec:exp-fmnist}}.
-For each dataset, we consider both the balanced case $R=1$ and the imbalanced case $R \in \{2,5,10\}$.
+\textbf{Experimental Setup.}\quad We evaluate the above three questions using three datasets: a synthetic dataset of a mixture of Gaussians, as well as two real-world datasets MNIST~\citep{lecun1998gradient} and CIFAR-10~\citep{krizhevsky2009learning}.
+Results on additional datasets, including two synthetic datasets featuring stable distributions (Cauchy and Holtsmark), as well as two more real-world datasets, Fashion-MNIST~\citep{xiao2017fashion} and ImageNet~\citep{deng2009imagenet}, are provided in~\Cref{adxsubsec:exp-stable,adxsubsec:exp-fmnist}.
+For each dataset, we investigate both the balanced case ($R=1$) and the imbalanced cases $R \in \{2,5,10\}$.
 For the synthetic dataset and MNIST, we use a linear classifier; for CIFAR, we use a neural network with two linear layers.
 When performing adversarial training, we use the fast gradient method~(FGM)~\citep{goodfellow2014explaining} and projected gradient descent~(PGD)~\citep{madry2017towards} to craft the adversarial examples.
-We experiment with both $p=2,\infty$ along with multiple perturbation scales $\eps$.
-For each set of experiments, we report results averaged over 5 runs with different random seeds to account for the variability.
+We experiment with both $p=2,\infty$, each with multiple perturbation scales $\eps$.
+For each set of experiments, we report results averaged over 5 runs with different random seeds to account for variability.
 More details are deferred to Appendix \ref{adxsubsec:exp-setup}.